-From Fogg Dam, we headed to Darwin for a few days of creature comforts and some wildlife watching around town.
+From Fogg Dam, we continued our epic Australian safari to Darwin for a few days of creature comforts and some wildlife watching around town.
 You can find wildlife in most cities and in Darwin, you don’t even have to go far.

 Darwin Botanic Gardens

 We started our exploration of Northern Territory’s capital at Darwin Botanic gardens.
 We went to the gardens primarily in hopes of spotting resident Rufous Owls that have been nesting near the Rainforest area for a number of years.
 Unfortunately, by the time we arrived, the owls haven’t been seen in the gardens for months (though they have since re-appeared).

 What we did find, however, was a little stream with tall grass growing on its banks.
 This was a perfect habitat for seed-eating finches.
 We’ve already seen a number of new species of finches on our trip, but there were still more to discover.
 This particular spot was great for Crimson and Double-barred finches.
 The birds were gorging themselves on the grass seeds and washing them down with the water from the stream.

 Apart from the finches, I was happy to see a Blue-winged kookaburra – one of my bucket list species for this trip.
 While the Laughing kookaburras are common around Sydney and the rest of eastern Australia, the Blue-winged kookaburra is restricted to the north of the continent.